loreanvictor/techblog/posts/rxjs-group-by.md

 export default router.core;
 ```

+This is how the _duration selector_ works:
-The _duration selector_ works like this: When a group is created, the provided function is called,
+- When a group is created, the provided function is called, and it is expected to return an observable.
-and it is expected to return an observable.
-When that observable emits its first value, then the _sub-stream_
+- When that observable emits its first value, then the _sub-stream_ (or the _group_) is cleared out,
-(or the _group_) is disposed, and when a new emission comes from the _main stream_ that would have belonged
+- When a new emission comes from the _main stream_ that would have belonged
 to that particular _sub-stream_, a new _sub-stream_ is created.

 To see that in action, take a look at this example: